KZ2X Packet Node Description

 WantedBy=multi-user.target

-The /opt/local/bin/wait-symlink /tmp/kisstnc is a short script that waits for a symbolic link to be created.
-Invoking this as a “pre” command avoids a race condition where kissattach tries to attach to the symbolic link before direwolf creates it.
-Since the kissattach service won’t be run until after the direwolf service starts executing, and the “pre” job for direwolf removes any stale symlinks before it invokes direwolf itself, this prevents kissattach from running until the /tmp/kisstnc symlink exists and points to the currently running instance of direwolf.
+The /opt/local/etc/rc.d/pre-kiss-rf script simply waits for the instance-specific pseudo-TTY symlink to be created.
+Since the kiss-rf service won’t be run until after the direwolf service starts executing, and the “pre” job for direwolf removes any stale symlinks before it invokes direwolf itself, this prevents kissattach from running until the instance symlink exists and points to the currently running direwolf.

 #!/bin/sh